NIME-conference/cookbook/Officers/music_proceedings.md

 1. Time and human resources for editing recorded content after the conference
 2. Legal issues, related to privacy (of audience members) and copyright issues (pieces and performers)

 For NIME 2019 a separate music proceedings booklet was made, with extended music abstracts.
+These extended abstracts and their bibliograpnic information are available in the [Music page of the NIME website](https://www.nime.org/music/).

 In 2019, the Steering Committee has endorsed building up a proper NIME music proceedings archive using the [COMPEL](http://ico.bukvic.net/main/compel/) platform.